 The Authorized FriendlyARM Distributor and Home of the Two Year Warranty!

-Jan 22nd: Good news everyone!
+Good news everyone!
 Are you looking for the new FriendlyARM NanpPC-T1?
 They are here.
-The first small shipment will be an Early-Bird Special with the PSU and cables included for $69.95 plus you Early-Birds will have access to the GitHub repositories and can work with the kernel and dev team on the latest kernels and Android and Debian and all that cool stuff.
+The first small test shipment came & quickly shipped out.
+Pre-orders will receive the PSU and cables for $69.95.
+In addition, you Early-Birds will have access to the GitHub repositories and can work with the kernel and dev team on the latest kernels and Android and Debian and all that cool stuff.
 (The FriendlyARM engineers do a fine job with software and we like to "Westernize" it and make sure everything is open source.
 We are moving away from DVD's and downloading entire ISO's to a system where you can get just the documents and binaries or sources you need.
 Code repositories + good Wiki's = Happiness!
 Plus we are going to pull in more efficient source from Linaro and a few other places).
 Here it is, all 10 x 6 cm of glorious quadness!

 Meanwhile we are waiting till after the Chinese Holidays for the improved Tinyxxx and SDK boards.
 Tiny2416/2451/6410/210/4412 will all fit the same SDK board and use the same displays.
 This is most important to us in shipping because it simplifies inventory and prevents mistakes.